 Build an effective triggered email framework.

 To start with, you need to build the right trigger email strategy.
-The fact that your email is sent out when a trigger is fired doesn't guarantee success.
-The content of your email is key.

 The best way to design your triggered campaign is to use flowcharts to visualize the process.
 It's easier to digest the information and understand how different scenarios can fire different messages.

 This email workflow visualization below is an exceptional example of a triggered email flow chart.
 This trigger email chart breaks down the campaigns into 4 weeks.
 You can quickly scan it and see what actions trigger specific emails.

 Depending on how the recipient has engaged or not engaged with your email, you can schedule your next emails.

 The recipients who opened the first email, clicked, and subscribed would receive a loyalty email on the fourth week.